johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part5-orig.md

 3. Destructure the message so we can deal with its constituents `err`, `response`, `isDisposed` and `id`
 4. Use the map to lookup the correct callback handler
 5. Discard any messages which are **not** destined for this client\**
-6. Finally, return the results of the **actual** user-land handler call; we automatically add `isDisposed: true` if there's an error, to force the closure of the observable.
+6. Finally, return the results of the **actual** user-land handler call; we automatically add `isDisposed: true` if there's an error, to force the closure of the Observable.

 \* Blah
 \** Blah